dmaher42/Ultimav1/README.md

 ### Testing Your Sprite

 1. **Load the Sprite Loader Tool**: Navigate to `/sprite-loader.html`
-2. **Upload Your Sprite**: Use drag-and-drop or file selection
+2. **Preview the Sheet**: Use drag-and-drop or the file picker to see the animation in the scene
+3. **Upload Sprite**: Click **Upload Sprite** to store it in `assets/sprites/` for future sessions
-3. **Verify Animation**: Use arrow keys to move the character and check all directions
+4. **Verify Animation**: Use arrow keys to move the character and check all directions
-4. **Check All Frames**: Each direction should have smooth 3-frame animation
-5. **Install Permanently**: Copy to `assets/sprites/` directory once satisfied
+5. **Confirm Availability**: The sprite is now listed in the dropdown and ready to use in the main game

 The sprite system is robust and designed to work even if some sprites fail to load, so don't worry about breaking the game while experimenting!

+### Sprite Upload API (for tooling)

+The server now exposes simple endpoints you can call from custom tools or scripts:

+- `POST /api/upload-sprite`
+  - Accepts `multipart/form-data` with a single field named `sprite`
+  - Supports PNG or JPG files up to **5 MB**
+  - Responds with the stored `filename`, `url`, the `originalName`, and the refreshed sprite list
+- `GET /api/sprites`
+  - Returns `{ sprites: [{ name, url }, ...] }` containing every detected sprite across the supported asset directories

+Sprites uploaded through the API are immediately available in the loader dropdown and inside the main game.

 #### Upgrading Castle Assets